codeplaysoftware/standards-proposals/extended-context-destruction/index.md

 In a SYCL application, the developer cannot reliably know when the SYCL runtime will destroy a context and invalidate the handles.
 Ideally, all the resources and handles reliant on a `sycl::context` object should be destroyed once its destructor is called.
-To achieve this, the class must be extended to allow developers to register a callback.
+To achieve this, the class must be extended to allow developers to register a callable object.

 ```cpp
 int main() {